Chicago

 Recent Posts

-Thanks to a grant from the Office of Juvenile Justice and Delinquency Prevention, our Rising Stars program is connecting hundreds of students across the country with year-round mentors.
+Our Rising Stars program is connecting hundreds of students across the country with year-round mentors.
 Rising Stars has been introduced to 28 metropolitan communities across ten ASAS chapters where at-risk youth are struggling with multiple risk factors that contribute to juvenile crime and truancy.

 We’re thrilled to feature an outstanding All-Star who has discovered her passion through community service and advocacy.
 Meet Aurie-Anne, a ninth-grade student whose achievements at ASAS South Florida have earned her a prestigious role as one of only ten Youth Ambassadors for the Afterschool Alliance!

-The statistics on youth mental health can be daunting: across the U.S., 11.5% of youth (2.7 million young people) are experiencing severe major depression.
+Across the U.S., 11.5% of youth (2.7 million young people) are experiencing severe major depression.
 Our free, year-round programs strive to provide positive mentorship and foster healthy habits in safe environments where students feel heard, valued, and supported.